-Mrs. Yao received her Bachelor’s degrees in both biology and nursing from Creighton University, followed by a Master’s Degree as a Women’s Health Nurse Practitioner from the College of Nursing at the University of Nebraska Medical Center.
+Dr. Yao received her Bachelor’s degrees in both biology and nursing from Creighton University, followed by a Master’s Degree as a Women’s Health Nurse Practitioner from the College of Nursing at the University of Nebraska Medical Center.
 She then joined the faculty at the College of Nursing at the University of Nebraska Medical Center, where she served as the Continuing Nursing Education nurse planner and clinical instructor in obstetrics and gynecology.
-During Ms. Yao’s appointment as the nurse planner, she collaborated with numerous medical and professional disciplines to develop and implement continuing education programs for healthcare providers.
-Her current clinical background is in cardiology, women’s health, and reproductive endocrinology and infertility.
+During Dr. Yao’s appointment as the nurse planner, she collaborated with numerous medical and professional disciplines to develop and implement continuing education programs for healthcare providers.
+In 2017, Dr. Yao received her Doctor of Nursing Practice from the University of Nebraska Medical Center.

 She is now one of the Women’s Health Care Nurse Practitioners at Heartland Center for Reproductive Medicine, focusing on general gynecological care and evaluation of infertile couples, and serving as the patient care coordinator for couples undergoing fertility treatment.

 Dr. Yao and her husband, Josh, have two daughters and one son.

 Dr. Schalue completed her undergraduate and Master of Science degrees in animal science with an emphasis in reproductive physiology at the University of Missouri.
 She earned her doctorate in reproductive physiology/molecular biology at the University of Florida, where she also completed her post-doctoral training in obstetrics and gynecology.

 In 1996, Dr. Schalue developed and directed the preimplantation genetic diagnosis program at Wesley Medical Center in Wichita, Kansas.
 She was also an associate professor of obstetrics and gynecology at the University of Kansas School of Medicine-Wichita.